mikunalpha/acmed/README.md

 }
 ```

 You should try staging environment of letsencrypt before using production environment.
 See https://letsencrypt.org/docs/staging-environment/ .

+If you modified the `acmed.json`, you need to restart the acmed.

 # Install
 ```